-One of the more ingenious ways that past and the present have been joined on the PAS campus is by the Gottlieb windows.
+One of the more ingenious ways that join the past and present on the PAS campus can be seen in the Gottlieb windows.
 Adolph Gottlieb was a renowned American painter and exponent of abstract expressionism.
 He created “pictographs” whose grid compartments each contained a single object.
 His style grew freer in the 1950s.
 His work is in the collection of a number of American museums, and the Guggenheim Museum has exhibited his work in a one-man show.

 This magnificent art treasure continues to delight and inspire congregants and visitors of all ages.